rlee0525/TechnicalConceptsForInterviews/README.md

 Please click [here](https://github.com/rlee0525/TechnicalConceptsForInterviews/issues/new) to report an issue or request a new feature.

-... or simply star the repo :D
+... or simply star the repo!

 ## Contributors
 - [Daniel Chang](https://github.com/DanielLChang)